 Technological change in key Alberta sectors is accelerating faster than our response to that change.
 Adapting is assumed to be costly, and pressure to reduce emissions and conserve water are just adding to that burden.

-However, instead of costing money, many solutions create value by borrowing from other industries, concentrating on real as opposed to financial engineering, adapting production to changing markets, co-locating activities that now occupy separate silos, reducing scale of production, and acting quickly.Speaker: Rick Anderson, Executive Director, Synergy Alberta
+However, instead of costing money, many solutions create value including borrowing from other industries, concentrating on real as opposed to financial engineering, adapting production to changing markets, co-locating activities that now occupy separate silos, reducing scale of production, and by acting quickly.Speaker: Rick Anderson, Executive Director, Synergy Alberta

 ( CLICK HERE for Rick's Biography)